La Palma

 Local Transportation

-• The Church of San Sebastián: This historic church, built in the 18th century, is a stunning example of Spanish colonial architecture.
-Take a moment to admire its intricate details and step inside to experience the peaceful atmosphere.
+• The Church of San Sebastián: This 18th-century church is a fine example of Spanish colonial architecture.
+Its intricate details and serene atmosphere make it worth a visit.

 Local Cuisine